AarotechBV/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 - `<form-wrapper>` component: This will hold the native form element and a submitted state.
 - `<form-input-wrapper>` component: This has a label and takes care of validation error messages.
 - `[formInput]` directive: This is used as glue between the `<form-input-wrapper>` and the inputs.
-- `formInputErrors` pipe: This is used to render the errors without to much code.
+- `formInputErrors` pipe: This is used to render the errors without too much code.

 I'm not a huge fan of writing our own `FormBuilderService`, nor am I a fan of using a third party lib like `formly` that uses huge chunks of configurations with embedded logic.
 We want to stay as close as possible to Angular, but we do want to avoid redundancy.